 Making content that elicits emotions clearly takes a bit of finesse and subtly, rather than a ham-fisted approach.

-The best advice I can give when it comes to this is to be authentic.
-Audiences can pick up on dishonesty instantly.
-You’re not going to be able to manipulate emotions with slimy, shady content.
+The best advice I can give, then, is to be authentic.
+Audiences pick up on dishonesty right away.
+You can’t manipulate emotions with slimy, shady content.
 This type of content is already over-saturing the current market.

 Instead, work on ways to connect with your audience on a deeper level.
 Focus on them and their real experiences.
 Only then can an emotional connection begin to take place.